Tag: digitizing

 • A Camera-Digitizing And Archiving Introduction For Novices

+A Camera-Digitizing And Archiving Introduction For Novices.
 A vintage car in vintage garage

 New to preservation?
 This essential primer explains why a mirrorless camera beats a flatbed scanner.
 It also shows you how to begin categorizing your family media piles.
+Welcome to my camera-digitizing and archiving introduction for novices.

 This post caters to individuals who have rummaged through many boxes and stacked albums filled with their cherished family photos.
 They realize the urgent need to organize and digitize these images for easy viewing, sharing, and preservation.
-If the above scenario describes you, then this post is for you.
-This column is not a comprehensive tutorial.
-Instead, it is an introduction and overview for novice digitizers and archivists.

 By using a few simple steps, you can transform your physical photo collection into a well-organized digital archive.
 Embracing this process not only enhances accessibility but also safeguards your treasured memories for future generations.